foureyes/csci-ua.0480-fall2019-003/slides/db/intro.markdown

 </section>

 <section markdown="block">
-## ⚠️ Broad Generalizations Ahead
+## ⚠️ Mostly True, But Also Not

 __Just a warning: There are some generalizations about databases coming up ahead:__ &rarr;

-* {:.fragment} they're true for most of the databases you'll encounter
+These generalizations hold true for _a lot_ of the databases you'll encounter, but:
-* {:.fragment} however, it's a constantly evolving field with many technologies, so...

 * {:.fragment} there are likely databases out there that are outside of these generalizations
-	* {:.fragment} existing databases typically have lesser known features that share the same functionality as other competing databases
+* {:.fragment} existing databases have lesser known features that share the same functionality as other competing databases
-	* {:.fragment} for example, although Postgres is well known as a relational database, you can use it as a _NoSQL_ - like document store to store JSON (really Binary JSON - _JSONB_) documents
+* {:.fragment} although Postgres is known as a relational database...
+	* {:.fragment} like MongoDB, you can use it to store JSON documents (really Binary JSON - _JSONB_) documents
+	* {:.fragment} like Redis, you can use it to store key/value pairs
+	* {:.fragment} (MongoDB and Redis have many other features that differentiate them from Postgres)
 </section>

 <section markdown="block">